ankurRangi/Spotify-Script/README.md

 # Spotify-Script
-A python script for automatically muting the Ads for non premium users and unmutes when songs plays using the chromedriver.
+A Python script for automatically muting the Ads for nonpremium users and unmuting when songs play using the chrome driver.

-## Please use the latest version of chrome driver.
+## Please use the latest version of Chrome driver.

 Have fun

 Few Feature:
 It lets you know the number the ads paused the whole time you used the script.

-It does not violate any rules of spotify, I am not making a crack verison or anything else.
+It does not violate any rules of Spotify, I am not making a cracked version or anything else.

+I made it during lockdown and was very happy to see it work, as I hoped it would.